sguox002/leetcode/leetcode-all.md

 looking left or right we get the max in each row. looking up or down, we get the max in each column. so each element can be increased to col and row max.
 ->>
-<<-821	Shortest Distance to a Character    		67.5%	Easy
-in a string find each char to a given char's shortest distance. two pass to update the distance to left and right.
-->>

 <<-822	Card Flipping Game    		43.4%	Medium